baufremax/protractorTempo/readme.md

 ### Spec Setting
 If you want to run a spec without launching new page for each case, you might want to move the `new Page()` and `navigateTo()` script from `beforeEach` to `beforeAll` and set other scripts accordingly to run the cases in one page instance.
 Remember to logout or navigate again if you want to enter the login page in the next case when you only use one page object for different cases.

+### Expected Conditions
+[ExpectedConditions](http://www.protractortest.org/#/api?view=ProtractorExpectedConditions) represents a library of expected conditions that are useful for protractor.

+- [ExpectedConditions.not](http://www.protractortest.org/#/api?view=ProtractorExpectedConditions.prototype.not) Negates the result of a promise.
+- [ExpectedConditions.invisibilityOf](http://www.protractortest.org/#/api?view=ProtractorExpectedConditions.prototype.invisibilityOf) An expectation for checking that an element is either invisible or not present on the DOM. **This is the opposite of 'visibilityOf'.**
+- [ExpectedConditions.stalenessOf](https://www.protractortest.org/#/api?view=ProtractorExpectedConditions.prototype.stalenessOf) An expectation for checking that an element is not attached to the DOM of a page. **This is the opposite of 'presenceOf'.**

 ## Debug
 ### Capture Console.log